-Sage flavors stuffing for chicken or turkey.
+Sage flavors stuffing for chicken or turkey, and it can even be added to risotto to enhance the flavor.
 The aroma acts as a natural air freshener.
 Perhaps best of all, it’s a lovely plant with tall purple flowers, so it can be grown as both an ornamental and a culinary herb.

 What more can you want from a plant?

 Growing sage isn’t difficult.
 In my Zone 6B (Virginia Piedmont Region) garden, sage acts as a perennial and returns each year, regrowing from its roots.
 It is hardy and easily started from seed.